 📊 The data:

-How real estate agent commission works
+How real estate commission works in South Dakota

 |Average listing commission

 |Average buyer's agent commission

 |Total average commission

 - The seller's agent (also called the listing agent), who represents the home seller